 - · Pen Styles

-- · Pen Characteristics, including the Color Palette
+- · Pen Characteristics

-- Setting Units
+- · Setting Units

-- The Grid
+- · The Grid

-- Drawing at Full Scale
+- · Drawing at Full Scale

-- The Drafting Process
+- · The Drafting Process

-- · OS Settings
+- OS Settings

 - · Saving Preferences

 - Save Palettes

 Pen Styles

 The pen style determines the appearance of lines on the screen and during plotting.
 Using a monochrome monitor or printer, all lines are black but the weight and pattern are visible.
 Any line thickness of less than .016 inch appears one pixel wide on the screen.
 When printing or plotting such lines, you will see that the different weights are observed.